dogatonic/BugPuzzle/README.md

 # BugPuzzle
-A javascript brute force solving of a 9 tile puzzle
+A javascript brute force solving of a 9 tile puzzle: http://matttucker.com/bugpuzzle/

 This is a recreation of a program I wrote a few years ago in Flash, rewritten in JavaScript.
 It started with a novelty puzzle I was given as a gift.
 The puzzle is just 9 square tiles that you freely arrange until all the sides "match up" in a 3x3 grid.
 Rather than solve the puzzle in the "real world", I decide to solve it computationally.